 There are many ways we can help you fight back against such a line of defense.
 For example, you can still file a claim and bypass a counterclaim involving the firefighter rule if we can prove the following:

 - The fire or other event that led to injuries was caused by intentional acts;

 - The at-fault party knew or should have known that emergency responders were in harm’s way;

 - The at-fault party was guilty of negligence acts that were not the reason for the police or firefighter’s presence at an emergency event.

 You may have recourse to compensation irrespective of how, where, or how severely you were injured.
 To learn more about the insurance claim and compensation processes, contact New Jersey police officer injury lawyers at Camili & Capo, PA.
 The police officer and firefighter accident attorneys in Passaic County, NJ at our firm handle cases throughout NJ and can help you recover damages so that you can get back on your feet.

 Winning Compensation For New Jersey Police And Firefighter Accidents

 If you were injured on the job, you can file a workers’ compensation claim.
 However, many situations can warrant a third-party claim as well.
 For example, if you were struck by a negligent driver, attacked by an animal, or suffered injuries or losses of other kinds while in the line of duty, you can file a claim against the other driver, the animal owner, or a premises owner for injuries sustained on their property.

 Workers’ compensation is usually capped, but third-party claims are not.
 They are, however, more complex than straightforward workers’ comp cases, so you must speak with an experienced firefighter accident attorney in Passaic County, NJ at our firm as soon as possible.
-A qualified New Jersey police officer injury lawyer at our firm can offer you exceptional legal guidance and representation in your case.
+Qualified New Jersey police officer injury lawyers at our firm can offer you exceptional legal guidance and representation in your case.